|Begins:||Wednesday, September 10, 2014 at 9:00am|

 I. MASHABLE: CONNECTING WITH MILLENNIALS THROUGH THE POWER OF DATA (10:00-11:00AM)

-Seth Rogin, Chief Revenue Officer – Mashable, will discuss how data powers Mashable's storytelling for both its newsroom and business.
-Seth will demonstrate, through a case study of a top-tier technology firm, the best practices used in connecting millennials with engaging content on the platforms they use the most.
+Robyn Peterson, Chief Technology Officer – Mashable will discuss how data powers Mashable's storytelling for both its newsroom and business.
+Robyn will demonstrate, through a case study of a top-tier technology firm, the best practices used in connecting millennials with engaging content on the platforms they use the most.

 II.
 THE PORTLAND TRAIL BLAZERS REVAMP UX (11:15AM-12:00PM)

 In this session, the Portland Trail Blazers along with their agency Sq1 will share how they leveraged digital to create a more user-friendly website and profitable way for fans to purchase tickets.
 Discover how the NBA's Trail Blazers and Sq1 developed a media plan that utilized dynamic audience segmentation and media channels to serve fans only the games and tickets they were interested in purchasing to increase conversion and ROI.

 Dewayne Hankins, VP of Marketing and Digital – Portland Trail Blazers

 Comcast's social accounts have higher engagement in their category and leading brands in the social space (American Express, Zappos, Jet Blue, Coca Cola, and more).
 Robin Dagostino, Director, Social Media Marketing – Comcast will discuss how they are using social media for customer service, consumer engagement, and to drive sales.
 She will also cover how they built an in-house social dashboard aggregating data from multiple sources to truly measure the ROI of social for their business.

 Robin Dagostino, Director, Social Media Marketing – Comcast

 IV.
 ANA MEMBER ROUNDTABLE DISCUSSION: NATIVE ADVERTISING (2:00-2:30PM)